Protocol v1

 Unstaking

-A staker can exit their position at any time before the cutoff, subject to a flat 3% penalty on the full staked amount.
-There is no time-based decay — the penalty is the same whether you exit one minute or one month after staking.
+A staker can exit their position at any time before the cutoff, subject to a flat 3% penalty on the amount unstaked.
+Note that a user can only unstake the full amount and not partially.

 penalty = stake_amount × 300 / 10_000 // 3% flat to_protocol = stake_amount × 150 / 10_000 // 1.5% → fee recipient stays_in_pool = penalty − to_protocol // 1.5% stays in escrow

 The staker receives stake_amount − penalty.
-After cutoff (now ≥ cutoff_timestamp), unstaking is fully disabled — positions are locked until claim.
+After cutoff, unstaking is fully disabled — positions are locked until claim.

 Time-Weighted Shares